-Welcome to the next tutorial of our Raspberry Pi programming course.
-In our previous tutorial, we looked at how to interface an ultrasonic sensor with a Raspberry Pi and used Python to perform its calculations.
-However, in this tutorial, we'll learn how to connect a DHT11 temperature and humidity sensor to a Raspberry Pi and how it works, so we can better understand how it works.
+Hello friends, I hope you all are doing great.
+Today, I am going to share the 6th tutorial of Section-III in the Raspberry Pi Programming Course.
+In our previous tutorial, we have seen how to interface an Ultrasonic Sensor with Raspberry Pi 4 and used Python to perform its calculations.
+In today's tutorial, we'll discuss how to interface a DHT11 temperature and humidity sensor to a Raspberry Pi.

 - LCD display

 - DHT11 sensor

 - Raspberry pi

 What is a DHT11 sensor?

 DHT11 is a low-cost digital sensor, used to measure temperature and humidity in the surroundings.
 DHT sensor has three main components i.e.

 - NTC Temperature Sensor(used to measure temperature)